khulnasoft-lab/design.khulnasoft.com/contents/patterns/headers.md

 ### Breadcrumb

-Breadcrumbs reveal the user’s current location and provide access to previous pages.
-See [breadcrumb](/components/breadcrumb) component.
+A [breadcrumb](/components/breadcrumb) indicates the current location and provide access to parent and ancestor pages.

 ### Title